You can still flatten your tummy after pregnancy through exercising and surgery known as Tummy Tuck.

 It takes about six weeks for the uterus to go back to its normal size after delivery, and this is one of the reasons why surgeons prefer performing the procedure.
 Surgeons can also accurately determining how much tightening is needed once the woman’s body has returned to its normal weight – and this process usually takes between six and twelve months.

-You have more chances of getting desired and long-lasting results if your body is on its original weight.
+You have more chances of getting desired and long-lasting results if your body is at its original weight.

 Even after a mother has decided not to have children again, it’s best to schedule a tummy tuck surgery six months after the breastfeeding phase.
 This is because the meds used after one has gone through the abdominoplasty can be passed to the child through breastfeeding and can harm the infant.